sethteo/sethteo/README.md

   ### :man_technologist: About Me:

-  - Currently pursuing a Bachelor's Degree in Information Systems
+  - Currently pursuing a Bachelor's Degree in Computer Science
   - Passionate in full stack development